 Editor’s note: You shouldn’t worry too much about the terms of any guarantee.
 As you will see later in the article, we think they are worthless.

 So, assuming you qualify for compensation under the uptime guarantee, how much would you be compensated?

-In a similar way to the definition of downtime, this is heavily dependent on the terms and conditions for your individual web hosting provider.
+Similarly to the definition of downtime, this is heavily dependent on the terms and conditions of your individual web hosting provider.

 Let us take a look at the two web hosting providers we commented on earlier: